alexander-kastil/az-cloud-native/demos/01-introduction/02-architecture/readme.md

 A daemon that sends notification e-mails to confirm orders after they are placed and paid (5), and sends the final invoice after the delivery is done (7).

 It uses the Microsoft Graph API to send e-mails.
-In real life one could also use SendGrid or other e-mail service.Microsoft Graph.
+In real life one could also use Twilio SendGrid or other e-mail service.